Practice limited to disease and surgery for the animal eye

 Treating your pet with the expertise they deserve

-Animal Eye Clinic has been serving the Dallas/Fort Worth metroplex for over twenty five years.
+Animal Eye Clinic has been serving the Dallas/Fort Worth metroplex for over thirty years.
 We strive to improve our patient's quality of life through changing how they see their world.
 Animals, like humans, suffer from vision threatening eye diseases that need medical intervention, and we take that need seriously.
 Animal Eye Clinic focuses on providing ongoing training, and educational opportunities that will build upon our staff's existing knowledge and skills to help better serve our clientele, patients and referring veterinarians.

 To better serve you, Animal Eye Clinic performs most labwork in house.